kajtd/Blog-Portfolio/content/articles/nuxt-seo.md

 I trust that this guide has equipped you with the knowledge to make your Nuxt site more SEO-friendly.

-If you have any questions or feedback about this article, please don't hesitate to [get in touch through the contact form](https://kajetan.io/contact).
+If you have any questions or feedback about this article, please don't hesitate to get in touch.

 Thank you for taking the time to read this.